 See, the thing is, I’ve had a hate/hate relationship with my birthday for most of my life.

 My birthday is April 20 and that is also the birth date of Adolph Hitler.

 I don’t remember much from my childhood.
 It was pretty unremarkable, I think.
-I had good parents that cared for me and my siblings.
-My dad was a bit angry and my mom a bit unattached but I feel pretty grateful that that’s the worst I can say.
+I had great parents that cared for me and my siblings.
+They kept us safe, disciplined and as happy as they could make us.
+My dad was a bit angry and always working and my mom a bit aloof and guarded but I feel very grateful that that’s the worst I can say.

 One of my first memories is falling down on the way to kindergarten and my mom carrying me into my classroom to clean my bleeding knee.
 Part of me thinks this was my first day of kindergarten but that might not be true.

 This is a project I’ve had in mind for quite a while now.
 I created this image to get it out of my head and I’m pretty happy with it.

 I’ve addressed some of my heath problems on this blog but there are several others that I haven’t written about yet.
 This sums it up in a nutshell.

 I have had issues in the past stemming from the fact that I am disabled but don’t look like it.
 I’ve been told I’m too young, pretty, skinny, happy etc. to be disabled and that is total bullshit.
 Those things and disability are not mutually exclusive.